The Québec maritime Blog

 1. Awaken your senses with local products

 Recognized as one of the best bird-watching sites in Québec, Parc Nature de Pointe-aux-Outardes has a few surprises in store for you!
-Nature lovers will enjoy visiting this park that encompasses nine different ecosystems, including the boreal forest, sand flats, a beach, dunes and a salt marsh.
+Nature lovers will enjoy visiting this park that protects nine different ecosystems, including the boreal forest, sand flats, a beach, dunes and a salt marsh.
 If you want to spend the night in the park, you can camp or stay in one of five giant birdhouses.
-(The architecture and décor of each glamping unit are inspired by a bird species found in the park.)
-Don’t forget to stop for a chat with Wabush, an Innu elder who will welcome you in his teepee and introduce you to traditional Indigenous activities.
+The design of each of these glamping units was inspired by a bird species found in the park.

 The Pointe-des-Monts Lighthouse is the second oldest in Québec as well as one of the most photogenic!
 Admire the building’s colours and architecture as well as its scenic location, and make sure you give yourself enough time to visit it!
-The lighthouse is a heritage museum offering a fascinating exhibit on seven floors that focuses on the lives of the lightkeepers, navigation in the St. Lawrence and local shipwrecks.
-The highlight of your visit will be the panoramic view from the top—who knows, you might even spot whales!
+The lighthouse is a heritage museum offering a fascinating exhibition on seven floors focused on the lives of the lightkeepers, navigation in the St. Lawrence and local shipwrecks.
+The highlight of your visit will be the panoramic view from the top—who knows, you may even spot whales!

 5. Set off on an adventure along Route 389

 Ready for a northern road trip?
-Hop on Route 389 from Baie-Comeau and drive north to the border of Labrador for the trip of a lifetime.
+Head off on Route 389 from Baie-Comeau and drive north to the border of Labrador for the trip of a lifetime.
 Along this road, the region’s slogan, “Nature, beyond measure” makes perfect sense!
 First, visit the Manic-2 and Manic-5 hydroelectric power plants, where you can tour the world’s largest multiple-arch-and-buttress dam as well as learn more about an important slice of Québec history.
-The Groulx Mountains are also giants worth admiring in this sector.
-From the top of these mountains you can take in panoramic views of the Manicouagan impact crater, one of the largest on earth!
+The Uapishka (Groulx) Mountains are also giants worth admiring in this area.
+From the top of these mountains, you can soak up panoramic views of the Manicouagan impact crater, one of the largest on Earth!